andreik6v/simplenet/readme.txt

 == Copyright ==

-Henry WordPress Theme, (C) 2024 HenryWP.com
+Henry Block WordPress Theme, (C) 2024 HenryWP.com

 Henry is a derivative work of the code from the following themes: